marcoeilers/CAV24-data/README.md

 This repository contains all relevant data for the evaluation of the CAV 2024 paper "Verification Algorithms for Automated Separation Logic Verifiers".
+The same data including the implementations of all five benchmarked algorithms can also be found in our [artifact](https://doi.org/10.5281/zenodo.11218239).

 ## Structure